 Watching TV from Portugal online has some undeniable advantages.

 Not only can you hear all the Portuguese phrases you’d learn in conventional Portuguese language classes, you’ll go beyond that since your learning material will also be vast and varied.

 And thankfully, there are plenty of Portuguese TV networks that put material online or even live stream shows for easy access.

-In this post, we’ll discover six websites where you can watch TV from Portugal online!
+In this post, we’ll discover five websites where you can watch TV from Portugal online!

 - Why Watch Portuguese TV Online?

 - How to Use TV from Portugal for Captivating Learning

 - 5 Online Portuguese TV Websites for European Portuguese Learning